Quasigraphs and skeletal partitions: (Anti)connectivity

 Recall that $H$ denotes a 3-hypergraph.
 Let $\pi$ be a quasigraph in $H$ and $X\subseteq V(H)$.
 We say that $\pi$ is \emph{connected on $X$} if the induced subgraph of $\pi^*$ on $X$ is connected.
 The \emph{components} of $\pi$ on $X$ are defined as the vertex sets of the connected components of the induced subgraph of $\pi^*$ on $X$.

-We say that $\pi$ is \emph{anticonnected on $X$} if for each nontrivial partition $\RR$ of $X$, there is a hyperedge $f$ of $H$ intersecting at least two classes of $\RR$, and such that $\pi(f)$ is a subset of one of the classes of $\RR$ (possibly $\pi(f)=\emptyset$).
+We say that $\pi$ is \emph{anticonnected on $X$} if for each nontrivial partition $\RR$ of $X$, there is an $\RR$-crossing hyperedge $f$ of $H$ such that $\pi(f)$ is a subset of one of the classes of $\RR$ (possibly $\pi(f)=\emptyset$).
 If we need to refer to the hypergraph $H$, we say that $\pi$ is \emph{anticonnected on $X$ in $H$}.